Frank661/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+-.forEach call upon a specific function while .map actually creates a new array of called data.

 2. Explain the difference between a callback and a higher order function.
+- A callback is a function that is passed down as an argument into another function.
+- A higher order function can receive a function as and arguement or return the function.

 3. What is closure?
+Closure is the range that your code has.

 4. Describe the four rules of the 'this' keyword.

+  1. Window/Global Object Binding; means it is on a global scale and is highly accessible.
+  2. Implicit Binding; Allows new values to be assigned
+  3. new binding; allows a function to be binded to other code;
+  4. explicit binding: binds specific data from prior function or class to new function

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? it is a keyword that allows binding of data

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.